BES-QSIG/Combining-different-data-types-in-a-single-model/README.md

 ## ISEC workshop: Combining different data types in a single model

-This repo contains information and materials for the ISEC workshop 'Combining different data types in a single model' 29th June 2018
+This repo contains information and materials for the ISEC workshop 'Combining different data types in a single model' 29th June 2018.

-## program
-Here's a link to the draft program for the day: [link](https://docs.google.com/document/d/1j_arfcNETRIf7pmsJ3fZxuWrI4XWUzdJJjyMIh5bIkc/edit?usp=sharing)
+See the (draft) program for the day [here](https://docs.google.com/document/d/1j_arfcNETRIf7pmsJ3fZxuWrI4XWUzdJJjyMIh5bIkc/edit?usp=sharing).
+The rest of this page contains information and materials about the three workshop tutorials.

+---

 ### *Rahel Sollman* - **Combining spatial capture-recapture, telemetry, and point count data**

 Rahel will talk about how to integrate abundance and individual location data into spatial capture-recapture models to estimate animal abundance.
 Rahel will walk us through how to carry out these analyses using the `oSCR` package ([Github](https://github.com/jaroyle/oSCR)).

-### installation
+#### installation

 You can download the most recent version of `oSCR` from GitHub, using the `devtools` package (which is on CRAN).